kellyme213/kellyme213.github.io/README.md

 # kellyme213.github.io
 My website.
-I hope you liek it.
+I hope you like it.